-- Renamed section from Decks or porches 4 feet or less above the ground to Underneath an elevated deck.
-Removed the option to fully enclose the deck with a noncombustible wall covering/cladding due to potential for moisture issues to develop. - Vegetation and Groundcover Shall remove all vegetation and combustible groundcover (e.g., grass, weeds, plants, shrubs, bushes, trees, exposed weed cloth, and wood and rubber mulch) to bare mineral soil. - o Note: Noncombustible hardscape materials (e.g., gravel, pavers, river rocks, decomposed granite, steppingstones, and concrete) are permitted. - 6-inch Vertical Noncombustible Clearance Shall have at least 6-inches of noncombustible wall covering material (e.g., fiber-cement, metal flashing, masonry veneer, or stucco) applied vertically at the base of all posts, supporting walls, and stairs measured from the ground at grade. - Lattice and Mesh Where provided, combustible lattice material (e.g., wood or plastic), shall be removed from at least the bottom 6-inches or replaced with noncombustible material (e.g., metal).
-Where noncombustible corrosion-resistant metal mesh is provided, the mesh shall be installed on the outside of the lattice. - No storage Shall have nothing stored underneath. - Exception: An open outdoor living area under the deck shall meet the same requirements (see "Top of walking surfaces" above). - Additionally, decks with a walking surface of 4 feet or less above the ground, shall be enclosed with the following: - When measured nominally from the walking surface to the ground, the underdeck area with this height or less shall be enclosed with noncombustible, corrosionresistant mesh.
+- Vegetation and Groundcover Shall remove all vegetation and combustible groundcover (e.g., grass, weeds, plants, shrubs, bushes, trees, exposed weed cloth, wood and rubber mulch) to bare mineral soil. - o Note: Noncombustible hardscape materials (e.g., gravel, pavers, river rocks, decomposed granite, steppingstones, and concrete) are permitted. - 6-inch Vertical Noncombustible Clearance Shall have at least 6-inches of noncombustible wall covering material (e.g., fiber-cement, metal flashing, masonry veneer, or stucco) applied vertically at the base of all posts, supporting walls, and stairs measured from the ground at grade. - Lattice and Mesh Where provided, combustible lattice material (e.g., wood or plastic), shall be removed from at least the bottom 6-inches or replaced with noncombustible material (e.g., metal).
+Where noncombustible corrosion-resistant metal mesh is provided, the mesh shall be installed on the outside of the lattice. - No Storage - Shall have nothing stored underneath. - o Exception: An open outdoor living area under the deck shall meet the same requirements (see "Top of walking surfaces" above). - Additionally, decks with a walking surface of 4 feet or less above the ground, shall be enclosed with the following: - When measured from the walking surface to the ground, the underdeck area with this height or less shall be enclosed with noncombustible, corrosion-resistant mesh.
 The mesh openings shall not exceed 1/8-inch in diameter and shall fully enclose the outer edge of the deck from the walking surface to the ground.
 This enclosure is required to reduce debris accumulation and limit ember intrusion beneath the deck.